GMS vs. Non-GMS for Android devices

 - Use cases

-If you do not need any GMS applications or services, a high-quality AOSP that’s deployed on a closed network could be more efficient and far more flexible.
+If you do not need any GMS applications or services, a high-quality AOSP device that’s deployed on a closed network could be more efficient and far more flexible.
 And Esper can make it even better using Esper Foundation for Android, providing a pleasant user experience.
+If you want to discuss GMS verus AOSP solutions (or just have questions), get in touch with us today.